876 lines

 <code>Draft</code>, <code>PendingReview</code>, and <code>Published</code> states will all implement the <code>State</code>

 trait.
-For now, the trait doesnt have any methods, and well start by defining
+For now, the trait doesn’t have any methods, and we’ll start by defining

 just the <code>Draft</code> state because that is the state we want a post to start in.</p>